 The Nature Conservancy is working with the owners and staff of Little St. Simons Island (LSSI) to ensure the beaches, forests, and salt marshes remain healthy and continue to flourish as an important part of the South Atlantic coastal region-an area that supports one of the East Coast's most prosperous commercial and recreational fisheries.
-The Conservancy holds a conservation easement on LSSI and works closely with the LSSI ecological manager and other staff to recommend best management practices and to determine research and monitoring priorities, putting conservation of the island's habitats and species first.
+And we work closely with the Little St. Simons Island ecological manager and other staff to recommend best management practices and to determine research and monitoring priorities, putting conservation of the island's habitats and species first.